-Research in the Evolutionary Behavioral Ecology Fish Lab follows several broad yet interconnected themes.
+My research follows several broad yet interconnected themes in ecology, evolutionary, and behavioral aspects of fishes.
 The lab's long-term research interests lie at the interface of evolutionary behavioral ecology, fish ecology, northern aquatic ecology, fisheries, and climate change.
 We carry out research on the dynamics of aquatic ecosystems and inform their conservation and management, with a primary focus on salmonids.

 - Basic and applied science - Knowledge generation and application to conservation and management.